 I started my yoga journey in high school, but it wasn’t until 2015 that I discovered hot yoga and was hooked.
 Over the years I had the honor of experiencing many beautiful studios and inspiring teachers.

 I started practicing Bikram yoga in March 2001 and loved it from the beginning.
 I felt the benefits immediately.
 I found it challenging yet very rewarding at the same time.
 I felt balance in both my mind and body leaving me feeling energized after I practiced.
-I noticed my body transform and my skin just glowed.

 I’ve been practicing yoga on and off for six years.
 Until I realized how big of an impact yoga was for my mental, spiritual, and physical health.
 I started practicing religiously for about two years now.